Emergency Evacuation on Land

 Typical Scenarios

-• During the takeoff roll, the number two engine fire warning system is activated.
+- During the takeoff roll, an engine fire warning system is activated.
 The takeoff is rejected and the aircraft is stopped on the runway.
 Checklist items are carried out but the warnings persist and the air traffic control tower reports smoke and flames on the right wing of the aircraft.
 The remaining engine is shut down and an evacuation is initiated.
 Rescue and Fire Fighting Services (RFFS) arrive on scene within 3 minutes and extinguish the fire.
 Minor injuries are reported by some passengers as a result of the evacuation

 Certification